Testing the effectiveness of unconventional monetary policy in Japan and the United States: The effectiveness of UMP

-\paragraph{Relationship to \cite{HayashiKoeda2019}.} Our analysis of the Japanese data draws heavily on the seminal contribution of \cite{HayashiKoeda2019}.
+Our analysis of the Japanese data draws heavily on the seminal contribution of \cite{HayashiKoeda2019}.
 Specifically, the use of trend growth that they proposed to control for the decline in the short rate over our sample is essential to get a VAR that satisfies the sign restrictions on the IRFs.
 There are several apparent methodological differences between our papers. \cite{HayashiKoeda2019} use monthly data over a shorter period 1992-2012, while we use quarterly data from 1985 to 2019.
-They model QE via excess reserves and FG via an exit condition on inflation, while we rely on the shadow rate to capture both forms of UMP, motivated by the theoretical model of Section \ref{s: dsge}.
-They use recursive identification, assuming that inflation and output are predetermined, while we do not, and rely instead on sign restrictions and the changes in the dynamics and variances across regimes for identification.\footnote{\cite{HayashiKoeda2019} impose exclusion restrictions on the dynamics of the policy reaction function, while we do not.} However, these differences are not as large as they appear.
+They model QE via excess reserves and FG via an exit condition on inflation, while we rely on the shadow rate to capture both forms of UMP and other forms of UMP such as the purchases of long-term government bonds, motivated by the theoretical model of Section \ref{s: dsge}.
+They use recursive identification as well as exclusion restrictions on the dynamics of the policy reaction function, assuming that inflation and output are predetermined, while we do not, and rely instead on sign restrictions and the changes in the dynamics and variances across regimes for identification.
+However, these differences are not as large as they appear.
 For example, their results show that inflation and output are not predetermined at quarterly frequency, which is consistent with our findings, since the identified impact effect of monetary policy easing on inflation and output is positive within the quarter.
-Both models have regime-dependent decision rules that are fairly similar when translated to quarterly frequency.\footnote{Our approach imposes continuity in the decision rules across regimes, while \cite{HayashiKoeda2019} do not.} And finally, even though they provide convincing documentation that an inflation exit condition fits better the narrative of Japanese monetary policy over their sample period, the use of a \cite{ReifschneiderWilliams2000} shadow-rate FG rule appears nearly observationally equivalent to an inflation exit condition because of the relative scarcity of movements in and out of the ELB regime over the sample.
+Both models have regime-dependent decision rules that are fairly similar when translated to quarterly frequency.
+Finally, even though they provide convincing documentation that an inflation exit condition fits better the narrative of Japanese monetary policy over their sample period, the use of a \cite{ReifschneiderWilliams2000} FG rule appears nearly observationally equivalent to an inflation exit condition because of the relative scarcity of movements in and out of the ELB regime over the sample.
 This explains why our conclusions are broadly consistent with theirs.\footnote{For example, the rejection of the irrelevance hypothesis (\ref{eq: IH}) for Japan is due to both $\widetilde{\beta}\neq 0$ and $C^*_{12}\neq 0$.
 This accords with \cite{HayashiKoeda2019}, who report significant changes both in the constant term as well as the coefficient on the lag of the policy variable across regimes.}